G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 <P ALIGN="LEFT"><img src="Images/guards.jpg" width=300>
 <P ALIGN="CENTER"><img src="Images/swguard4a.jpg" width=300>

- The switch gurads are fabricated using 4mm Alluminium using a jewelers saw and files from a brass template.
-(Took me about week with very sore fingers)
+ The switch guards are fabricated using 4mm Alluminium using a jewelers saw and files from a brass template.
+(Took me about week with very sore fingers so persevere as these are a distinctive feature and worth having.
 .
 <P ALIGN="LEFT"><img src="Images/back.jpg" width=300>
 <P ALIGN="LEFT"><img src="Images/primer1.jpg" width=300>

  The mounting flange was cut from Paxolin board or a similar plastic and bonded to the case with 2 pack epoxy glue.

  <P ALIGN="LEFT"><img src="Images/Soyuz_Labels.jpg" width=600>